gatling/gatling/src/docs/content/reference/current/core/session/feeder/index.md

 * LPOP - remove and return the first element of the list
 * SPOP - remove and return a random element from the set
 * SRANDMEMBER - return a random element from the set
+* RPOPLPUSH - return the last element of the list and also store as first element to another list

 By default RedisFeeder uses LPOP command: